alecramsay/pg/docs/index.markdown

 is described [here](./_pages/method.markdown).

-To generate the baseline maps presented here, we ran this process 100 times for each state using random starting points, using the 2020 Census VTD shapes and population data.[^5] Then we selected the lowest energy map that met the following constraints:
+To generate the baseline maps presented here, we ran this process 100 times for each state using random starting points and the 2020 Census VTD shapes and population data.[^5] Then we selected the lowest energy map that met four constraints:

+1. Complete -- all precincts assigned to districts
-1. Contiguous
+2. Contiguous
-2. Didn't split any precincts, and
+3. Didn't split any precincts, and
-3. Had a population deviation of 2% or less.
+4. Had a population deviation of 2% or less.

-The specifics of our heuristic approach are not main contribution of this study.
+The specifics of our heuristic approach are *not* main contribution of this study.
 Nor are the specific baseline maps we generated, though we think they are strong contenders for the lowest energy maps and interesting in their own right.
 The important contribution here is the *idea* of baseline districts and what they reveal about other maps, the tradeoffs inherent in a state\'s political geography.

-If someone else can find a lower energy map for a state that meets the four criteria above, that's great.
+If someone else can find a lower energy map for a state that meets the three constraints above, that's great.
 It should be considered the baseline instead.
 One can even imagine a contest with prize money for finding the lowest energy map for a state.